 Article 34 of 34

-Utility Warehouse brands itself as offering all your essential services in one, and offers energy bundled with other utilities.
+Utility Warehouse brands itself as offering all your essential services in one, and offers energy bundled with broadband, home phone and mobile.
 Is it the best energy firm for you?

 Utility Warehouse doesn’t advertise heavily, but relies on agents and customer recommendations instead.
 Its 45,000 partners (or agents) are given incentives to sign up new customers.

 Besides gas and electricity, Utility Warehouse sells contracts for other services including home phone, mobile and broadband.
 It charges customers for these in one monthly bill.
 Customers can benefit from discounts with the more services they take from Utility Warehouse.

 Find out if Utility Warehouse's prices are right for you by comparing gas and electricity prices using our independent energy comparison service Which?
 Switch.

 Utility Warehouse customer score

-Utility Warehouse came 7th out of 30 energy companies rated by 7,429 members of the public in the annual Which? energy customer survey.
+Utility Warehouse came joint 14th out of 35 energy companies rated by 7,355 members of the public in the annual Which? energy customer survey.

 Utility Warehouse score breakdown

 The graphic below shows how Utility Warehouse’s customers rated it across various elements in our latest survey.